verasraul/mondayAPI/README.md

 # mondayAPI
-"mondayAPI" is a website that allows you to search for your favorite movie titles and retrieve posters.
+"mondayAPI" is a website that allows you to search for your favorite movie title's posters.

 ## Prerequisites